defnull/contexter/README.rst

         out_file = ctx << open('b.txt', 'w')
         out_file.write(in_file.read())

 Look at that.
 It's beautiful, isn't it?
-Let me explain: You call :class:`Contexter` with any number of context managers as arguments and later attach additional managers with the neat ``value = ctx << thing`` syntax.
+Let me explain: You call ``Contexter()`` with any number of context managers as arguments and later attach additional managers with the neat ``value = ctx << thing`` syntax.
 That's it.
 Only one level of indentation, no matter how many managers you need.

 Just for comparison: